crisweber2600/animated-guide/README.md

 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Pass `--verbose` to the CLI for detailed logging of scanning operations.
 - You can inspect generated feature bindings in the `Features` folder to learn how tests are organized.
+- Use the `--link` flag with the Google provider to automatically replace copies with Drive shortcuts.
+- Integration servers under `DupScan.Tests/Integration` make it simple to mock Graph or Google endpoints when experimenting.
+- Run `dotnet test` after adding features to ensure new scenarios remain green.